al-caveman/cavemancms/content_raw/kant/article.md

   really advanced research to save humanity.
 * But this facility is soooOoOo big that there can be only one of its kind on Earth.
-If any one else tried to build another facility of this kind, it will harm the functionality of my facility.
+If any one else tried to build another facility of this kind, it will harm the functionality of the other.
 It's some kind of advanced research.
 * This means I will want to build this good facility, yet at the same time not want anyone else to build a similar facility.